FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

-and from the `my-first/index.ts` file we only have to call our new created method like this:
+and from the `my-first/index.ts` file we only have to pass the corresponding arguments to our new created method like this:

 Code of `my-first/index.ts`